 We conducted two-way contingency table analyses on each survey question based on class track at both the elementary and secondary levels.
 These analyses were conducted to determine if there was a difference in overall perception of care based on class track.
 Student perceptions of care were determined by five Likert-type scale responses ranging from least to most positive.
 For the elementary survey, we found significant differences in responses between GATE students and General Education students in seven of the 21 survey questions.
-Significant differences indicated that GATE and General Education students had significant differences in responses in their perception of care from their teachers.
+Significant differences indicated that their perception of care from their teachers.
 See Table 7 below for results.